Do you feel lonely and isolated?

 And as a result of really honing in on the type of Christian women you value in your life, I dare to say you will be able to spot them more readily, reach out to them more quickly, and start developing friendships.
 Initiating new friendships as adults isn’t as easy as when we were kids; I totally understand that.
 And yet we cannot allow this to stop us because that’s precisely the thing that Satan can use to keep us isolated.

 Somehow as adults, we have all these preconceived notions about people (like they won’t like us once they get to know us), but honestly, so much of that is in our heads.
-Focus rather on taking imperfect action and let God control the outcome.
+Focus rather on taking imperfect action and letting God control the outcome.

 Every week, go up to ONE new person and set aside 15 minutes to talk to them.
 This isn’t a prescribed set number of minutes, but more that you are committed to actually listening.
 Actually building friendships.
 Actually meeting people and talking with people.